Eve Systems: Elgato Gaming

 In 2012, the company introduced Game Capture HD, which connects to gaming consoles to record gameplay.
 It was created in response to gamers that were hacking EyeTV products for gameplay recording.
 In October 2014 Elgato released a new version called HD 60.
 It recorded in 60 frames per second and 1080p high definition video (compared to the previous Game Capture HD's 1080p30 or 720p60), whereas typical low-end video game recording devices capture in 720p and 30 frames per second.

 In June 2018, the Elgato Gaming line of products and the Elgato brand were sold to Corsair, while the main company was renamed to Eve Systems retaining the Eve brand of smart home devices.

 Eve

-The Eve brand was introduced in 2014 when Elgato introduced a home monitoring system called Eve, which provides alerts to users regarding things like air pressure, temperature and water use.
+The Eve brand was introduced in 2014.
 Elgato also developed light bulbs that can respond to programming on a mobile device and respond to commands over Bluetooth.
 In May 2018, Elgato introduced Eve Aqua, a smart water controller.

 In late 2014, Elgato introduced the Smart Power battery backup for mobile devices.
 It communicates with the user's Bluetooth-enabled device to provide notifications and calendar reminders when it needs to be charged.